SunsetFi/simply-openapi/packages/controllers/docs/dev/creating-express-routes.md

 If you have been following the docs in order, this is the minimum required to produce a fully functional router.
 This router is now ready to be used directly with express.
 That's all there is too it, enjoy!

-## Error handling and Validation
+## Error Handling

-### Handling validation errors

-@simply-openapi/controllers performs validation and emits errors by throwing http-error derived errors through the express middleware stack.
-Express will deal with these errors in a sensible way out of the box, but custom logic can be implemented if desired to handle these by providing an error handler middleware in your express app, or catching the error in a [handler middleware](./writing-handler-middleware.md).
+@simply-openapi/controllers performs validation on all incoming data against the OpenAPI spec.
+When this validation fails, an appropriate 4xx error is produced and thrown using the `http-errors` library.
+Your method handlers may also throw errors in this way if desired.

 ### Handling 4xx errors

 @simply-openapi/controllers uses the `http-errors` library to produce thrown errors describing 4xx status codes.
-These can be captured with [handler middleware](./writing-handler-middleware.md), or by adding an express error handling middleware to the produced route.
+By default, express will handle these in a sensible way.
+However, if you want to customize the behavior, you can capture these with [handler middleware](./writing-handler-middleware.md), or by adding an express error handling middleware to the produced route.

 ```typescript
 import {